K1llByte/master_thesis/meeting.md

     * Section 2.3.1.
 - Duvida: É suposto apagar o exemplo?

+- [ ] Adicionar notas sobre as inversas no estado de arte e capitulo 4
+- [ ] Remover bold no chapter 2
 - [ ] Prove that the difference inverse vs forward times are negligible and that's there's no need to include the inverse
 - [ ] Mention why we only benchmark out-of-place
 - [ ] Include code snipet of cuFFT in apendix